Belle and Sebastian: The Boy with the Arab Strap, Fold Your Hands Child, You Walk Like a Peasant and Line-up Changes (1998–2003)

 The band released their third LP, The Boy with the Arab Strap in 1998, and it reached No. 12 in the UK charts.
-Arab Strap garnered an NPR interview and positive reviews from Rolling Stone and the Village Voice, among others; however, the album has its detractors, including Pitchfork, who gave the album a particularly poor review, calling it a "parody" of their earlier work (Pitchfork has since removed the review from their website and re-reviewed the album positively in 2018).
+Arab Strap garnered an NPR interview and positive reviews from Rolling Stone and The Village Voice, and others; however, the album has its detractors, including Pitchfork, who gave the album a particularly poor review, calling it a "parody" of their earlier work (Pitchfork has since removed the review from their website and re-reviewed the album positively in 2018).
 During the recording of the album, long-time studio trumpet-player Mick Cooke was asked to join the band as a full member.
 The This Is Just a Modern Rock Song EP followed later that year.

 In 1999, the band was awarded with Best Newcomer (for their third album) at the BRIT Awards, upsetting better-known acts such as Steps and 5ive.
 That same year, the band hosted their own festival, the Bowlie Weekender.
 Tigermilk was also given a full release by Jeepster before the band started work on their next LP.
 The result was Fold Your Hands Child, You Walk Like a Peasant, which became the band's first top 10 album in the UK, though critics felt that the band were starting to stagnate.
 A stand-alone single, "Legal Man", reached No. 15 and gave them their first appearance on Top of the Pops.

 As the band's popularity and recognition was growing worldwide, their music began appearing in films and on television.
 The 2000 film High Fidelity mentions the band (with Jack Black's character referring to them as "old sad bastard music" and disdaining their soft style) and features a clip from the song "Seymour Stein" from The Boy with the Arab Strap.
 Two songs by the band ("Expectations" and "Piazza, New York Catcher") appeared on the soundtrack for the 2007 hit film Juno.
 Also, the title track from Arab Strap was played over the end credits of the UK television series Teachers, and the lyric "Colour my life with the chaos of trouble" from the song was quoted by one of the characters in the 2009 film (500) Days of Summer.

 Stuart David soon left the band to concentrate on his side project, Looper, and his book writing, which included his The Idle Thoughts of a Daydreamer.
 He was replaced by Bobby Kildea of V-Twin.
 The "Jonathan David" single, sung by Stevie Jackson, was released in June 2001 and was followed by "I'm Waking Up to Us" in November, which saw the band use an outside producer (Mike Hurst) for the first time.
 Most of 2002 was spent touring and recording a soundtrack album, Storytelling (for Storytelling by Todd Solondz).
 Campbell left the band in the spring of 2002, in the middle of the band's North American tour to pursue a solo career, first as The Gentle Waves, and later under her own name.
 She later collaborated with singer Mark Lanegan on three albums.